3n0ugh/Python-Notes/18-Modules.md

 		```python
 			import module_name
 		```
-	- We can use dir function to show module's functions and methods.
+	- We can use the dir function to show the module's functions and methods.
 		```python
 			dir(module_name)
 		```